Couepia bracteosa

-Couepia bracteosa, also known by the common name pajurá, is a tree found in the Amazon.
+Couepia bracteosa, also known by the common name pajurá, is a tree found in lowland Amazon Rainforest of northern Brazil, the Guianas, Colombia, Peru, and Bolivia.

+The species was described by George Bentham in 1840.
+Common names include Aruadan, Coro, Marirana, Oiti, Olosapo, Pajura de mata, Pajura-de-racha, and Pajura-verdadeiro.

 Its fruits are used as a food source in rural South America, especially in Brazil.

-Commons names include Aruadan, Coro, Marirana, Oiti, Olosapo, Pajura de mata, Pajura-de-racha, and Pajura-verdadeiro.